When in Rome (novel): Synopsis

-Valdarno is satisfied that this resolves everything; Alleyn is unsure.
+Valdarno accepts Sweet as the culprit; Alleyn is unsure.
 He has Kenneth's and the Baroness's photographs developed at the police lab.
 The Baroness's photos of the basilica are exposed and worthless, but Kenneth's photo in the Mithraeum shows the Baron not there.
-Alleyn conjectures that he slipped out in the near-darkness to meet Mailer with hush-money, found him with Violetta dead at his feet, then murdered him to protect the Baroness.
+Alleyn conjectures that the Baron slipped away to pay off Mailer while the Baroness created a diversion with the group picture.
+Catching Mailer in the aftermath of Violetta's murder, the Baron became enraged, strangled him, and threw his body down the well.
 Unable to prove his theory, Alleyn lets the Baron walk free, calling him 'the nicest murderer I have met'.